What Is a Ground Source Heat Pump?

 How Do Ground Source Heat Pumps Compare to Other Heating Systems?

-Assuming a reasonably well-insulated home requires an annual heat demand of 15,000 kWh, the table below shows how different heating methods translate into annual energy costs based on efficiency and current unit prices in 2025.
+Assuming a reasonably well-insulated home requires an annual heat demand of 15,000 kWh, the table below shows how different heating methods translate into annual energy costs based on efficiency and current unit prices as of March 2026.

-Heating SystemPrice per kWh inputEfficiency (COP)Price per kWh outputAnnual Heating Energy Cost
+Heating SystemPrice per kWh inputEfficiency (COP)Price per kWh outputAnnual Heating Cost

 Long-Term Cost Analysis of a Ground Source Heat Pump